ardaku/wavy/README.md

 use std::collections::VecDeque;

 fn main() -> Result<(), AudioError> {
-    // Connect to the speaker and microphone systems. let mut mic = MicrophoneSystem::new(SampleRate::Normal)?;
+    // Connect to the speakers and microphones. let mut mic = MicrophoneList::new(SampleRate::Normal)?;
-    let mut speaker = SpeakerSystem::new(SampleRate::Normal)?;
+    let mut speaker = SpeakerList::new(SampleRate::Normal)?;

     let mut buffer = VecDeque::new();